gbdev/gbdev.github.io/website/guides/sgb_border.md

 		jr z, :- ; /* try again if detection fails */
 ```

-Your snippet doesnt have to use this exact way, as long as You:
+Your snippet doesnt have to use this exact way, as long as you:

 - wait 12 or more frames after the console boots
 - send a `MLT_REQ` (`$89`), selecting 2 or 4 players (`$89, $01` or `$89, $03`) and wait at least 1 frame
 - attempt to advance the read player (reset and set `P1.5`)
 - set `P1.4`-`P1.5` to `%11` (or just %xx11xxxx)
 - read `P1.0`-`P1.3`, and check if it either
-	* changed
+  - changed
-	* isnt %1111
+  - isnt %1111
 - quit if the test fails enough times

-if all these criteria are met, then Your SGB detection should work!
+Ff all these criteria are met, then Your SGB detection should work!

 **Please note that if You wish to only use 1 controller for the game, You have to send a second `MLT_REQ` to disable multiplayer** (`$89, $00`)